Text: Mathis Gilsbach | Fotografie: Camila Elena Arranz Villalva

 Stories like this remind her that the human body is a miracle.
 “I admire the ability of the body to fight for life, to fight to be cured.” she says and that we should be thankful for it and take good care of it.

-Despite rising infections, the IFEMA has not yet reopened.
-Arranz-Villalva decided to reduce her work hours in a primary care centre to pursue her dream of studying at a theatre school.
+Even though the infections are increasing, the IFEMA has not yet reopened.
+Arranz-Villalva decided to reduce her hours in a primary care centre to pursue her dream of studying at a theatre school.